hmbrglr/dotstat-k8s/README.md

 # DotStat Suite Kubernetes Setup

 !!Note: this is still in development so it might not be perfect.
 It is however a great way to get started with the dotstatsuite.
-I would also like to thank the folks at SIS-CC for developing the dotstatsuite!
+I would also like to thank the folks at SIS-CC for developing the dotstatsuite.
+For reference, the original repository is located [here](https://gitlab.com/sis-cc/.stat-suite).

 This directory contains Kubernetes manifests for deploying the DotStat Suite.